Publication Ethics

 Originality and Plagiarism

-The authors should ensure that they have written entirely original works and that they have used the work and/or words of others that are appropriately cited or quoted.
+The authors should ensure that they have written entirely original works and that they have utilized the work and/or words of others with proper citation or quotation.

 Multiple, Redundant, or Concurrent Publication